FormidableLabs/spectacle/README.md

 ## Getting Started

-The best way to get started is by running

-npm
+There are three ways to get started on your presentation.
+The first way is to run the following commend in your terminal.

-`npm create-react-app my-presentation --scripts-version spectacle-scripts`
+`npm create react-app my-presentation --scripts-version spectacle-scripts`

-yarn
+or

 `yarn create react-app my-presentation --scripts-version spectacle-scripts`

-This will use `create react-app` to create almost everything you need.
-This however, doesn't include publish scripts, and ejecting is required for fancy stuff.

-The second best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).
+The second way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).

+Both of these ways will give you everything you'll need to get started, including a sample presentation in the `presentation.js` file.
+You can changed the props and tags as needed for your presentation or remove the `Deck` tag and all its content to start from scratch.
 From here you can you go to [Development](#development) to get started.

-Alternatively, you can `npm install spectacle` and write your own build configurations.
+The third way to get started, you can run `npm install spectacle` in your terminal and write your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

 Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
 This comports with our project dependencies which place these three libraries in `peerDependencies`.